 }

 The model matters.
-But the prompt structure matters more.
-A structured prompt on a cheap model beats a raw prompt on an expensive model.
+But prompt structure matters more.
+A structured prompt on a cheap model beats a plain prompt on an expensive model.
 Start structuring your coding prompts at sincllm.com.